ejwillemse/BAN313/chapter4.md

 test_function("chisq.test", args = c("x", "p", "rescale.p", "simulate.p.value"), not_called_msg = "Use the built-in function `chisq.test` to perform the goodness-of-fit test.",
               incorrect_msg = "Make sure to use the `chisq.test` function on `h1` as described.")

 success_msg("Correct!
-Using the built in functions and given code we can easily perform the Goodness-of-fit test for any of R's built in distribution.
+Using the built in functions and given code we can easily perform the Goodness-of-fit test for any of R's built in distributions.
 But note how our choice of bin size influences the results.
 Care has to be taken to set the bin-size appropriately.
 If there are too many bins, all distributions may be rejected.
 If there are too few, say two bins, then we aren't really checking for a continuous distribution anymore.")
 ```

 --- type:NormalExercise lang:r xp:100 skills:1 key:a483221d79